PeernetOfficial/BrowserSetup2/Readme.md

 # General
 This is [Inno Setup](https://jrsoftware.org/isinfo.php) script that generates complete setup for Peernet software.
 The script responsibility:
-- Check if .NET Desktop Runtime 5.0.x is installed.
+- Check if .NET Desktop Runtime 6.0.x is installed.
 - If the runtime is missing, the installer will download the runtime from [Official Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) website
 - The installer will run downloaded runtime installer
+- The installer will download checked plugins from Peernet servers
-- Once runtime installation is completed it will proceed to core Peernet installation which includes unpacking of __Peernet Browser__ together with __Backend__ and __Firewall Allow.cmd__ batch file.
+- Once runtime installation is completed and plugins downloaded, it will proceed to core Peernet installation which includes unpacking of __Peernet Browser__ together with __Backend__ and __Firewall Allow.cmd__ batch file.
 - At the last step installer will run __Firewall Allow.cmd__ batch file

 Downloading of the runtime from setup file is possible thanks to [Inno Download Plugin](https://jrsoftware.org/isinfo.php).
 It is the set of APIs which use in the script gives ability to download files.
 For more information install [the plugin](https://drive.google.com/file/d/0Bzw1xBVt0mokWHlicktGUVNXeTA/view?resourcekey=0-zNIx1s76O4jwgCPWjqEsCA) and read the documentation.

 ## Compilation
-To compile the script you need to:
+> Inno Setup Version 6.1 has added support for downloading files without using a third-party tool.
+Latest Peernet Setup revision uses Download features from Inno Setup 6.1 thus there is no need to install Inno Download Plugin (steps 2-3).
+Although the plugin might be needed for some historical revisions.

 1. Download and install [Inno Setup](https://jrsoftware.org/isdl.php)
 This basically gives ability to compile scripts, although since the script uses downloading features you need to:
 2. Install the [Inno Download Plugin](Archive/idpsetup-1.5.1.exe) from the archive folder.
 3. Modify the file `[path]\Inno Setup 6\ISPPBuiltins.iss` by adding following to the end of the file
 ```